 1. Memorable Domain Name

 Please make sure that your domain name is unique and easy to remember.
 It is supposed that your domain name was informed to a potential customer at a conference.
-Will he or she be able to remember it in a few days accurately?
+Will they be able to remember it in a few days accurately?
 That can happen if your domain name is unforgettable.
 The domain name is considered to be memorable by the following criteria:

-- Brief, simple, easy to write, easy to read, easy to remember.
+- Brief, simple, easy to write, read, and remember.

 - General reflecting on a topic that you’re doing.